-🖌 If I were a parent in the U.S, sending my kid to a standard public school, I would hire the best lawyer in town and take the school system to court for not providing my kid with an adequate education. 🖌
+🖌 If I were a parent in the U.S, sending my kid to a standard public school, I would demand over and over again and never get tired from demanding (over and over again) that the school system will provide my kid with an adequate education in visual art. 🖌

 My child should receive visual art lessons at least three times a week from a professional art teacher, and not from a general education teacher, an artist-in-residence, a yearly art visitor or a sort-of-I-don’t-know-what-his-name artist.